*minimum 3", see notes below for maximum staple length

 =We reserve the right to refuse incoming fiber that does not meet quality standards.

-=After 30 days, any unpaid completed orders will become the property of Valley Oak Wool & Fiber Mill.
+=After 30 days, any unpaid completed orders are subject to late fees or will become the property of Valley Oak Wool & Fiber Mill.

 =Fiber that we cannot process will be shipped back at the customer's expense or discarded.